Louis H. Bean: Economic analyst

 In 1923, Bean joined the newly formed Bureau of Agricultural Economics at the United States Department of Agriculture.
-Bean's work in the Department of Agriculture was based on the use of statistical analysis as a basis for formulating policy.
-As an economic analyst, Bean worked on estimates of farm income and price indices, and he served as the secretary of the committee responsible for preparing the department's monthly price reports.
+His work in the Department of Agriculture was based on the use of statistical analysis as a basis for formulating policy.
+As an economic analyst, he worked on estimates of farm income and price indices, and served as the secretary of the committee responsible for preparing the department's monthly price reports.
 During his tenure, he made many successful forecasts about crops, business, and commodity prices.
 He was closely associated with Henry A. Wallace, the son of Secretary of Agriculture Henry Cantwell Wallace, to whom Bean was also an advisor.
 Charts prepared by Bean were used when the McNary–Haugen Farm Relief Bill was being discussed in Congress.
 In 1933, Henry A. Wallace, the Secretary of Agriculture, appointed Bean as the economic advisor of the Agricultural Adjustment Act; Bean advised Wallace on economic issues and also worked on several of Wallace's books.
 During World War II, Bean served on the Board of Economic Warfare as the Budget Bureau's chief fiscal analyst.
 From 1941 to 1945, Wallace served as the vice president under President Franklin D. Roosevelt; he later served as the secretary of commerce until 1946.
 Bean continued to work for Wallace during his vice-presidency and later during his tenure as the secretary of commerce.

 In 1947, Bean returned to the office of the secretary of agriculture as the economic advisor to the farm secretary, and retired when his position was abolished in 1953.
 He also wrote many books, pamphlets, and magazine articles.
 In addition, Bean's work appeared in The Review of Economics and Statistics, a journal, on such topics as disposable income and industrial stock prices.